One passion: musical Hi-Fi, since 1979

 Founded in 1997 by Pascal Ravach, Mutine is a distribution company, careless of fads, devoted to musical High-Fidelity,

 One unique goal: allowing music lovers to live an intense emotional experience, a total musical immersion, "seeing" alive musicians... music, not "sound"...

 This approach, still rare, shared by few professionals in the world, requires much time, dedication, rigor, also courage, to confront disinformation and the perverse effects of modern marketing... but the result is worth all efforts.

-Since 2008, a very special house is being built in the Laurentian mountains North of Montreal.
+In 2008, I started a very special project: building the house I always wanted, in the Laurentian mountains North of Montreal.

-Two auditoriums, a lab, storage, a guest's suite... quite a project, requiring many explorations in a still unknown domain!
+Two auditoriums, a lab, storage, a guest's suite... quite a project, requiring many explorations in a still unfamiliar domain!

 Pascal Ravach and Mutine

 Music: musical theory, classical piano, mostly Beethoven, Chopin, Debussy, Fauré.